magacalia/Real-Debrid-Link-Converter/README.md

 # Real-Debrid-Link-Converter

-A simple Python script that converts a list of links from various file hosters into direct download links using the Real Debrid API.
+A simple Python script that converts multiple links from various file hosters into direct download links using the Real Debrid API.

 ## Use Case